RomanPavelko/SwiftExcel/README.md

 ```
 # Performance
 SwiftExcel has incredible performance due to ignoring XML serialization and streaming data directly to the file.
-Below is performance test creating document with 100 000 rows and 100 columns comparing to other popular excel output libraries on Nuget.
+Below is performance test creating document with 100 000 rows and 100 columns comparing to other popular Excel output libraries on Nuget.

 |   | Execution Time | Memory Usage |
 | :--- | :---: | :---: |